intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

    * - excluded
      - This code location is not reachable inside a TD guest due to it being non-Intel code or functionality that is disabled for the TD guest kernel.
-       The reason these lines are not filtered from the smatch report by the above process\_smatch\_output.py python script is additional checks that we do when executing the fuzzing activity described in the next section.
+       The reason these lines are not filtered from the Smatch report by the above process\_smatch\_output.py python script is additional checks that we do when executing the fuzzing activity described in the next section.
 We perform an additional verification that none of these excluded code